We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 They have many therapeutic benefits and are most often used topically, though some can be ingested.

-Peppermint and lavender essential oils are especially helpful when you have a headache.
+Research suggests that peppermint, lavender, and eucalyptus essential oils are especially helpful when you have a headache (

-B vitamins are a group of water-soluble micronutrients that play many important roles in the body.
-For example, they contribute to neurotransmitter synthesis and help turn food into energy (19).
+B vitamins are a group of water-soluble micronutrients that play many important roles in your body.
+For example, they contribute to neurotransmitter synthesis and help turn food into energy (31).

-Some B vitamins may have a protective effect against headaches.
+Some B vitamins may also have a protective effect against headaches.

-B-complex vitamins contain all eight of the B vitamins and are a safe, cost-effective way to naturally treat headache symptoms.
+B-complex supplements contain all eight of the B vitamins and are a safe, cost-effective way to naturally treat headache symptoms.

-B vitamins are considered safe to take on a regular basis, as they are water soluble and any excess will be flushed out through the urine (
+B vitamins are considered safe to take on a regular basis, as they are water-soluble, meaning that any excess will be flushed out through the urine (

 Using a cold compress may help reduce your headache symptoms.

-Applying cold or frozen compresses to the neck or head area decreases inflammation, slows nerve conduction and constricts blood vessels, all of which help reduce headache pain (
+Applying cold or frozen compresses to your neck or head area decreases inflammation, slows nerve conduction, and constricts blood vessels, all of which could help reduce headache pain (

 To make a cold compress, fill a waterproof bag with ice and wrap it in a soft towel.
-Apply the compress to the back of the neck, head or temples for headache relief.
+Apply the compress to the back of your neck, your head, or your temples for headache relief.

-Studies have shown that taking CoQ10 supplements may be an effective and natural way to treat headaches.
+Studies have shown that taking CoQ10 supplements may be an effective natural way to treat headaches.

-For example, one study in 80 people demonstrated that taking 100 mg of CoQ10 supplements per day reduced migraine frequency, severity and length (
+For example, one study in 80 people diagnosed with migraine demonstrated that taking 100 mg of CoQ10 per day reduced migraine frequency, severity, and length (

-To discover if a certain food is causing frequent headaches, try an elimination diet that removes the foods most related to your headache symptoms.
+To discover whether a certain food is causing frequent headaches, you may consider trying an elimination diet that removes the foods most related to your headache symptoms.

-Aged cheese, alcohol, chocolate, citrus fruits and coffee are among the most commonly reported food triggers in people with migraines (
+Aged cheeses, alcohol, chocolate, citrus fruits, and coffee are among the most commonly reported food triggers in people with migraines (